MicrosoftDocs/visualstudio-docs/mac/create-new-projects.md

 ![Welcome screen with create new project](media/first-run-project.png)

-If Visual Studio for Mac is already open with a solution loaded, you can create a new solution by going to the menu bar and choosing **File > New Solution**
+If Visual Studio for Mac is already open with a solution loaded, you can create a new solution by going to the menu bar and choosing **File > New Solution**.
+Creating a new solution this way will close the solution that is already loaded.

 ## Creating a New Project from a Template

-The **New Project** page, by default, will show your recently used templates sorted by *most recently used*.
+The **New Project** dialog, by default, will show your recently used templates sorted by *most recently used*.

-If you do not want to use a recent template, you can choose from the categories on the left of the page.
+If you do not want to use a recent template, you can choose from the categories on the left of the dialog.
 Each category contains several project templates for you to choose from.
 Clicking on a project type allows you to see a description on the right side of the screen.

 ![New project screen](media/project-creation-screen.png)